BerkhanBerkdemir/docker-hla/README.md

 ### Installing

-Clone this git repository via a git client or download an tarbal archive, on GitHub.
+Clone this git repository via a git client or download an tarball archive from GitHub.
 If you want to use latest version of container, please use `master` branch, but it can be broken.
 So, consider to use `tags` which they will stay stable, *always*.